FilipAndonov04/Lip-Interpreter/README.md

 * returned as results
 * called dynamically via expressions

-A function object represents a callable value together with its defining environment.
+A function object represents a callable value together with its defining environment

-A function name evaluates to a function object, not a call.
+A function name evaluates to a function object, not a call
 ```
 def inc(1) = add($1, 1)